 Back to school: autism resources for school staff

-Dean Da Conceicao, Autism Helpline Adviser at the NAS, offers some advice for teachers on what to do if they suspect a child they teach may be autistic.
+Dean Da Conceicao, Autism Helpline Adviser at the National Autistic Society, offers some advice for teachers on what to do if they suspect a child they teach may be autistic.

 Autism specialist and autistic adult Sarah Hendrickx discusses the topic of anxiety and autism in education and offers some approaches to help support pupils.

-Sarah-Jane Critchley of the Autism Education Trust, explores when and how to support a young person in deciding whether to disclose their autism diagnosis at school or college.
+Sarah-Jane Critchley explores when and how to support a young person in deciding whether to disclose their autism diagnosis at school or college.

 Phoebe Caldwell explores the sensory challenges that autistic pupils may face in the classroom, and outlines ways in which staff can reduce sensory overload.